-I loathed those words for much of my young life, as they implied that even after escaping my dad’s management of my life –a level of authority that turned out to be far more macro than I ever dreamed possible– I would always have a boss, and the bosses that followed my dad taught me the difference between his level of macro management, and my boss’s definition (Hint: micro) when I was out on my own, and out from under his totalitarian thumb.
-I would also learn that my boss’s moods would forever dictate whether my day would be a good one or a bad one, in the same manner my dad’s moods affected my day when I was under his roof, only tenfold.
+I loathed those words for much of my young life, as they implied that even after escaping my dad’s management of my life –a level of authority that turned out to be far more macro than I ever considered possible– I would always have a boss, and the bosses that followed my dad taught me the difference between his level of macro management, and my boss’s definition (Hint: micro) when I was out on my own, and out from under his totalitarian thumb.
+I would also learn that my boss’s moods would forever dictate whether my day would be a good one or a bad one, in the same manner days under my dad’s moods affected me, only tenfold.

-Dad derived his knowledge from workplace experiences, but that experience occurred in an era that required reverence of a boss.
-Thanks to the new age ideas of boards and panels conducting arbitration cases for those who have been fired, the various wrongful termination lawsuits, and the threat thereof that gave life to the Human Resources department, the reverence requirement was no longer as mandatory in my era.
+Dad’s advice derived from his experience in the workplace, but that experience occurred in an era that required reverence of a boss.
+Thanks to the new age ideas of boards and panels conducting arbitration cases for those that have been fired, the various wrongful termination lawsuits, and the threat thereof that gave life to the Human Resources department, the reverence requirement was no longer as mandatory in my era.

-Throughout the course of my life, I’ve met those who never went through these stages of rebellion.
+Throughout the course of my life, I’ve met those that never went through these stages of rebellion.
 If you find this as incomprehensible as I did, all I can tell you is I’ve met them.
-They say rational things like this, “I never thought my parents were perfect, but I know that they always tried to steer me into what they believed the right direction.”
+They said rational things like this, in their twenties, “I never thought my parents were perfect, but I know that they always tried to steer me into what they believed to be the right course.”

 As soon as I picked myself off the floor from laughter –believing that I was on the receiving end of a comedic bit– I realized they were serious.
 The fact that their upbringing was so much healthier than mine, caused me to envy them in some ways, but after chewing on that for years I realized that all of the tumult I experienced, self-inflicted and otherwise, defined my character and my current individual definition of independence.

-We are our parent’s children, and at times we feel trapped by that.
+We are our parent’s children, and at times, we feel trapped by it.
 Therefore, we focus on the differences.
-We might acknowledge some of the similarities, but we take those characteristics for granted, and we think all parties concerned do too.
+We may mention some of the similarities, but we take those characteristics for granted, and we think all parties concerned do too.
 Even when we reach a stage in life when we begin to embrace some elements of that trap, somewhere in our thirties and forties, we cling to the idea that we’re so different.
 The answers as to why these dichotomies exist within us are as confusing to us as the fact that they are a fait accompli.

 When immersed in the tumult of the younger brain, trying to make some sense of our world, we may fantasize about what it would be like to have other parents.
 Our friend’s parents seem so normal by comparison.
 We think most of our problems could be resolved if we had their parents, or any normal people as parents.
 We might even fantasize about what it might be like to have been free of all patriarchal influence.
-We consider how liberating it might have been to be an orphan, until we recognize how confusing that must also be.
-Those without parents lack this particular frame of reference, or a familiar foundation from which to rebel.
+We consider how liberating it might be to be an orphan, until we recognize how confusing that must also be.
+Those without parents must lack a frame of reference, a substantial framework, or a familiar foundation from which to rebel.
 When we consider this, we realize that our whole identity involves pushes and pulls of acquiescence and rebellion to our parents.

 I thanked my dad for everything he did for me, and I did not add all of the qualifiers and addendum I would have added years earlier.
 I managed to put all grievances behind me for the ten seconds it took me to thank him.